 The site is located on the Gila River Indian Reservation.
 They have chosen not to open it to the public.

-However, if you want to learn more about Snaketown, you can find some artifacts and information at Casa Grande Ruins (#5 above).
+However, if you want to learn more about Snaketown, you can find some artifacts and information at Casa Grande Ruins (which we listed above).

 Hubbell Trading Post National Historic Site preserves the former trading post established by John Lorenzo Hubbell in 1878 to trade with the Navajo.